nikomatsakis/rustconf-2021/content/index.md

 ???

+Wrong.

 We thought the same thing, so we looked at how long people who said they didn't feel productive had been using Rust.
-Turns out-- quite a long time!

 --